influxdata/influxdb/query/docs/SPEC.md

 ##### location

-The `location` option is used to set the time zone of all times in the script.
+The `location` option is used to set the default time zone of all times in the script.
 The location maps the UTC offset in use at that location for a given time.
-The default value is the location of the running process.
+The default value is set using the time zone of the running process.

     option location = fixedZone(offset:-5h) // set timezone to be 5 hours west of UTC option location = loadLocation(name:"America/Denver") // set location to be America/Denver